genenetwork/gn-docs/blog/2021/proteome/Wang_WIlliams_Rat_Brain_Proteome_For_Blog.md

 ![](media/image3.png)

-I have highlighted the row 8---the ARNTL protein---a major transcription factor involved in circadian rhythms that is upregulated by DRD2 signaling (PMID: 16606840 in PNAS 2006)
+I have highlighted the row 8--the ARNTL protein--a major transcription factor involved in circadian rhythms that is upregulated by DRD2 signaling (PMID: 16606840 in PNAS 2006)

-**Step 3.** To begin to answer the second question---is there a major modulator of multiple dopamine-associated proteins---we need to re-sort this table using the column labeled **Peak Location**.
+**Step 3.** To begin to answer the second question--is there a major modulator of multiple dopamine-associated proteins--we need to re-sort this table using the column labeled **Peak Location**.
 In this screenshot below I have scrolled over to the right to display the **Peak Location** column after having performing the sort.
 All of these